katieraby/live-art-backend/README.md

 ## Getting Started & Installation
   ### Prerequisites

-  To run this API on your machine, you will need Node.js and Postgres installed on your machine.
+  To run this API on your machine, you will need Node.js and MongoDB installed on your machine.

-  To install Postgres, go to: https://www.postgresql.org/download/ \
+  To install Mongo, go to https://docs.mongodb.com/manual/installation/
-  The version required is a minimum of v.
-12.1

   To install Node, go to: https://nodejs.org/en/download/ \
   The version required is a minimum of v.
 13.8.0